paulogarithm/workshop-lua-c/README.md

 int luaopen_coolmodule(lua_State *L) // 'coolmodule' is the name of your module !
 {
     // your code
-    return 0; // this number is for the number of variables }
+    return 0; // this number is for the number of variables you return }
 ```